 7. Room 307, Gilman Hall, University of California Berkeley

 here in 1941 by Glenn T. Seaborg.
 Why the name Plutonium?
 Uranium was named after Uranus and Neptunium after Neptune - thus, Plutonium after Pluto.
 The joke's on them: Pluto is no longer considered a planet.

 8. Paramount Theater

-Oakland is where you can find the theater that was the largest on the west cost when it opened in the 1960s.
-Now home to the Oakland Symphony and the Oakland Ballet, we think they've discovered a lovely place to call home.
+Oakland is where you can find the theater that was the largest on the West Coast when it opened in the 1960s.
+Now home to the Oakland Symphony and the Oakland Ballet, there's no place in NorCal quite like the Paramount Theater.